Skip to contents

 We will change the central tendency measure to the median and add the spaghetti lines.
 Data points within an individual value of grp_var will be connected by a narrow line when grp_dv = TRUE.
 The default is grp_var = "ID".

-plot_dvtime(data = plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "median",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", col_var = "Dose and Food", cent = "median",

 ylab = "Concentration (ng/mL)", log_y = TRUE,